arrigonialberto86/funtime/deep_ensembles.md

 model.fit(train_x, train_y, epochs=400)

 ```
-And we need to create a custom Keras function (which we call `get_intermediate`) to extract mu and sigma results in prediction mode.
+We also need to create a custom Keras function (which we call `get_intermediate`) to extract mu and sigma results in prediction mode.
 ```python
 layer_name = 'main_output' # Where to extract the output from
 get_intermediate = K.function(inputs=[model.input], outputs=model.get_layer(layer_name).output)